karawin/Ka-Radio32/Interface.md

 cli.vol-			: Decrement the volume by 10
 cli.vol+			: Increment the volume by 10
 Every vol command from uart or web or browser respond with ##CLI.VOL#: xxx
+// Wake and sleep timers
+cli.wake(\"x\")		:  x in minutes.
+Start or stop the wake function.
+A value 0 stop the wake timer cli.sleep(\"x\")	:  x in minutes.
+Start or stop the sleep function.
+A value 0 stop the sleep timer cli.wake			: Display the current value in secondes\n\
+cli.Sleep			: Display the current value in secondes\n\

 // Client information
 cli.info			: Respond with nameset, all icy, meta, volume and stae playing or stopped.
 Used to refresh the lcd informations
 					: see Example of indications received